Daybreak:Volume 1 Chapter 8

 Unfortunately, she found nothing about Samarans being prone to instantaneously fainting.
 If anything, the healing properties of Samaran blood should reduce the likelihood of such occurrences.

-After packing up several cultural books plus a tome on the history of familiars into the extra-dimensional messenger bag Pascal gave her, Kaede departed the library for the dormitory keep.
+Kaede packed up several cultural books plus a tome on the history of familiars into the extra-dimensional messenger bag Pascal gave her.
+She then departed the library for the dormitory keep.
 But as she turned around the central keep, her legs froze mid-step upon coming across the most unusual sight:

-On the grassy lawn of one inner castle courtyard was a giant amorphous thing that could only be described as a massive blob of silken tofu the size of a small car.
-Standing next to it was Parzifal, periodically nodding his head and petting the giant tofu as though interacting with it.
+On the grassy lawn of one inner castle courtyard was a giant amorphous thing.
+It could only be described as a massive blob of silken tofu the size of a small car.
+Standing next to it was Perceval, periodically nodding his head and petting the giant tofu as though interacting with it.

 It took a minute before Kaede could recollect her composure.

-"Oh, it's you," Parzifal replied in a bland tone, his uninterested glance swiftly returning to the giant tofu before him.
+"Oh, it's you."
+Perceval replied in a bland tone, his uninterested glance swiftly returning to the giant tofu before him.

 "Pardon me but, what is that..."

-"My familiar is a white pudding from the Northern Lotharingie Mountains."
+"My familiar is a white pudding from the Southern Lotharingie Mountains."

-Parzifal's casual explanation almost sent Kaede's head into spontaneous meltdown, but her safeties triggered a brief moment of mental paralysis instead.
+Perceval's casual explanation almost sent Kaede's head into a spontaneous meltdown.
+However her safeties triggered a brief moment of mental paralysis instead.

 "That.... that... is... a creature...!?"

 "Yes.
-White puddings belong to the ooze kingdom of creatures," Parzifal continued with just a bare tinge of courtesy.
-"Like most oozes, they're magical decomposers that can engulf and transmute almost any mass into more of itself, although they prefer the remains of dead critters."
+White puddings belong to the ooze kingdom of creatures," Perceval continued with just a bare tinge of courtesy.
+"Like most oozes, they're magical decomposers that can engulf and transmute almost any mass into more of itself.
+Although they prefer the remains of dead critters."

 The giant tofu wobbled like jelly under his gentle caress.
 Kaede's eyes almost popped out of their sockets when it bounced once, like a child hopping in joy.